Skip to main content

 command is to be executed.

-Zerops VPN daemon keeps the VPN connection open during the whole VPN session until you stop it.
-If the connection is lost, the daemon tries to restore the connection automatically.
+The VPN daemon keeps the connection open until you manually stop it.
+If the connection drops, it will automatically try to reconnect.

 Stop the VPN